 5. Public Attendance and Speaking Rights.
 Meetings must be held at a location that (1) does not discriminate on the basis of race, religion, color, national origin, ancestry, or gender and (2) is accessible to disabled persons.
 The general public is allowed to attend any public zone of benefit committee meeting, whether or not they are landowners or homeowners in the particular zone.
-The Advisory Committee cannot, as a condition of attending the meeting, require a member of the public to register, fill out a questionnaire, or sign an attendance list.
+The Advisory Committee cannot, as a condition of attending the meeting, require a member of the public to register, fill out a questionnaire, or sign an attendance list, but may request that the person voluntarily give their name for the record.
 Similarly, all members of the attending public have the right to speak at any such meeting, regardless of their status with regard to the particular zone.
-The public has the right to speak on any topic within the power of the zone committee, whether or not the chosen topic is agendized beforehand.
-If a non-agendized topic is raised by the public, the best course is to listen and refer the topic to a future meeting as an agendized matter if it warrants further committee discussion and/or action.
-Alternatively, the committee may (by two-thirds (2/3) vote) agree to discuss the matter as a need arising after the agenda was prepared.
-The zone committee has the authority to expel unruly or disruptive members of the public if their behavior hinders proceedings.
+Any member of the public may, during the public comment portion of an item, speak on any item on the agenda.
+Every regular meeting must also provide any member of the public to speak during open forum on any topic that is on the agenda for the zone committee, whether or not the chosen topic is agendized beforehand.